 Just shy of Janelle’s 20th week of pregnancy, she and Mario received devastating news — a routine blood test revealed their son, Jadon, had a birth defect.
 The Colorado Springs residents turned to the experts at Children’s Colorado to ensure he received the best start toward a healthy life.

-The Jacksons were referred to Memorial Hospital, pediatric expertise provided by Children's Colorado, Colorado Springs.
+The Jacksons were referred to Memorial Hospital Central, Pediatric Expertise Provided by Children's Colorado.
 There, Janelle saw Mark Alanis, MD, a maternal-fetal medicine specialist, who recommended further genetic screenings to determine exactly what was wrong.

 Tetralogy of Fallot is a congenital heart defect consisting of four heart abnormalities, including a hole between the ventricles — the two lower pumping chambers of the heart — and an obstruction or narrowing in the pulmonary artery, which delivers blood to the lungs.
 As a result, babies with tetralogy of Fallot have low oxygen levels, which can cause dangerous complications.
 To treat this condition, surgery is required.

 At the Heart Institute at Children’s Colorado, physicians have specialized expertise managing a variety of congenital heart defects, including tetralogy of Fallot.
 Care begins before birth with more frequent imaging tests, including fetal echocardiograms to visualize the baby’s developing heart.
 Doctors also work closely with families to ensure parents understand the diagnosis and know what to expect following delivery.

 “Prior to Jadon’s birth, we performed multiple echocardiograms to determine if his prenatal growth, including overall heart function and lung development, was progressing as expected,” Dr. Stewart said.
 “During those visits, we also counseled the Jacksons on the type of surgery Jadon would need and when and where they should plan to deliver.”